cuinjune/Ofelia/ofelia/README.md

 ## Running the standalone example
 * (macOS) Open `OF/addons/ofxOfelia/macOSExample/macOSExample.xcodeproj` with Xcode and run the project.
 * (Windows) Open `OF/addons/ofxOfelia/WindowsExample/WindowsExample.sln` with Visual Studio and run the solution.
-* (Linux / Raspberry Pi) Open the Terminal and run the following command to run the project.
+* (Linux / Raspbian) Open the Terminal and run the following command to run the project.
   <pre>cd OF/addons/ofxOfelia/LinuxExample
   make && make RunRelease</pre>
 * (iOS) Open `OF/addons/ofxOfelia/iOSExample/iOSExample.xcodeproj` with Xcode and run the project.